ERP Requirements Checklist for Evaluating ERP Software

 Human Resources Considerations

 Employee data is at the heart of any HR department.
-Onboarding with a company can make or break an employee’s experience with a company.
+Onboarding with a company can make or break an employee’s experience.
 Through a cohesive system, you enable your HR department to interact with your other business functions through onboarding, management, payroll and compensation, recruiting, and also training.
-The ERP you select should make HR functions more efficient and interact easily across all core business functions.
-Below are some core functions to consider:

 Manufacturing Considerations